 If there’s a better combo than peanut butter and jelly then it’s peanut butter and pooches.
-Puppies of all ages just love the taste of peanut butter.
+Dogs of all ages just love the taste of peanut butter.
 These easy peanut butter dog treats are quick to make, they’ll make your house smell great as they bake, and they’re easy on the budget.
 That’s something to wag about!